 There are some opponents you want to defeat.
 There are some opponents you want to kill.
-Then there are the opponents whom you're not satisfied with until you've stabbed them in the back, shot them a lot, in the head, blown them up, unleashed the hounds on them, electrocuted them, irradiated them, jumped up and down on them, and then shot the remains into space on a rocket full of time bombs heading towards the sun.
+Then there are the opponents whom you're not satisfied with until you've stabbed them in the back, shot them a lot in the head, blown them up, unleashed the hounds on them, electrocuted them, jumped up and down on them, and then shot the remains into space on a rocket full of time bombs heading towards the sun.

-May be employed successfully: see No-one Could Survive That!.
+May be employed successfully: see No One Could Survive That!.
 Unfortunately often leads to Never Found the Body, thus setting up Only Mostly Dead or Unexplained Recovery.
 Joker Immunity means even overkill is useless, but even that is better than a No-Sell.

 Much, much more common in fiction (especially of the 'revenge fantasy' type) than in Real Life violence.
-To a strategist, overkill is Awesome, but Impractical because the risk of enemy survival is vastly outweighed by the certainty that you're spending a fortune in time, material and (usually) manpower to ensure the enemy's death.
+To a strategist, overkill is Awesome, but Impractical because the risk of enemy survival is vastly outweighed by the certainty that you're spending a fortune in time, material, and (usually) manpower to ensure the enemy's death.
 The weaker and less numerous the target, the more wasteful overkill is.

 For situations in which the overkill destroys the whole point of the combat, see Pyrrhic Victory.